moondance-labs/tanssi-docs/learn/tanssi/technical.md

 In Tanssi terms, Appchains are called ContainerChains, similar to the concept coined in [Docker](https://www.docker.com){target=_blank}, allowing teams to focus on the product while alleviating deployment-related issues.

-In this article, we discuss the following technical aspects of how Tanssi works:
+In this article, we discuss the following technical aspects of the Tanssi protocol:

 - **Collator assignment**
 - **Block production**